wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 PATH=~/programs/bin:$PATH
 ~~~

-This is the variable we are modifying:
+This is the variable we are modifying by saying `PATH` equals something.
+Like this:

 ~~~
 PATH=